Sept. 24, 2002

-Cornell professor Paul Ginsparg, science communication rebel, named a MacArthur Foundation fellow Three other Cornell alumni also receive 'genius award' fellowships
+Cornell professor Paul Ginsparg, science communication rebel, named a MacArthur Foundation fellow; three other alumni also receive 'genius award' fellowships

 ITHACA, N.Y. -- Paul Ginsparg, professor of physics and computing and information science at Cornell University, has been named a 2002 fellow of the John D. and Catherine T. MacArthur Foundation.
 He will receive a no-strings-attached grant of $500,000 over the next five years.

 Ginsparg is probably best-known as the creator of an online system for distributing scientific research results -- known by scientists around the world as "arXiv.org" -- which bypasses the conventional avenues of scientific publication.
 As a theoretical physicist, he has made substantial contributions in quantum field theory, string theory, conformal field theory and quantum gravity.